apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shah Rukh Khan And His Wife Gauri Attend Aamir Khan's Daughter Ira Khan's Wedding Reception**
+**Why did someone want Texas couple Ted and Corey Shaughnessy dead?**

-You can read more about it [here](https://www.ndtv.com).
+You can read more about it [here](https://www.cbsnews.com/news/ted-corey-shaughnessy-who-wanted-austin-texas-couple-dead-48-hours/).

 ## Requirements
 - Python 3.8